luleg/PartitionMAM/ReadMe.md

 * Parameter argument ```-c ResParamLouvain``` is the modularity resolution parameter to be used in Louvain.

 :bulb: It is expected that the highest the resolution parameter, the smallest the communities.
-Classic values are between 1 and 2.
+Classic values lie between 1 and 2.

 * Parameter argument ```-cc ResParamPostproc``` is the modularity resolution parameter to be used in the postprocessing step.